Zion Williamson NBA Preview vs. the Kings

-Zion Williamson will take the court for the New Orleans Pelicans on Monday at 8:00 PM ET, against the Sacramento Kings.
+Zion Williamson and the New Orleans Pelicans hit the court versus the Sacramento Kings at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine Williamson's stats and trends, helping you make good picks on prop bets.
+Below we will look at Williamson's stats and trends, helping you make good predictions on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.